200WordRPG/200wordrpg.github.io/index.md

 # Create a role-playing game in 200 words or less.

-### The 2017 Challenge will run from April 15th to April 23.
-More details will be released at the beginning of April.
+### The 2017 Challenge will run from April 15th to April 23. <br>More details will be released at the beginning of April.

 ## Why 200 Words?